tiagoantao/ty_cli/README.md

 simple.
 Its particularly good if you need a quick CLI interface with almost zero effort.

-It is based and requires type annotations (a la in mypy).
+It is based on and requires type annotations (a la in mypy).
 It requires Python 3.6 or above.